farhapartex/HTML-TEMPLATE-SKELETON-USING-LINUX-SHELL/README.md

 <li>To run the script type in your command prompt <b>./setProject.sh projectFolderName</b>.</li>
 <li>Here projectFolderName means the directory name which need to select by you.</li>
 <li>If you run the above command you will get a html template skelaton which will contain index.html file and some neccessary
-directory as like css, scripts, images, lib.
-In css directory you will get a style.css file to write css code for the template.
-In scripts directory you will get script.js file to write JavaScript code for your template.</li>
+directories as like css, scripts, images, lib.
+In css directory you will get a style.css file to write css code for the template.In scripts directory you will get script.js file to write JavaScript code for your template.</li>
-<li>If you want to get bootstrap template then you need to run <b>./setProject.sh projectFolderName bootstrap</b> instead of above
+<li>If you want to get bootstrap template then you need to run <b>./setProject.sh projectFolderName bootstrap</b> instead of above command.
-command.
 Here you just need to change projectFolderName. </li>
 <li>Suppose you want to get a directory which is called demoProject.
-Then you need to type <b>./setProject.sh demoProject bootstrap</b>
+Then you need to type <b>./setProject.sh demoProject bootstrap</b> (to get skelaton with bootstrap)
 or <b>./setProject.sh demoProject</b> (to get skelaton without bootstrap)</li>
-<li></li>
 </ul>
 </div>